drbean/edit/jeffreykuo/send_editing_Final_send.md

 different jerk setting values were established, allowing surface texture features to be analyzed and surface roughness predicted.
-In addition, machine learning methods were integrated with the surface feature analysis to construct a virtual machining module that acts as a performance prediction system, merged with the virtual machine tool functions, surface texture processor and AI roughness prediction processor.
+In addition, machine learning methods were integrated with the surface feature analysis to construct a virtual machining module that acts as a performance prediction system, merging the virtual machine tool functions, surface texture processor and AI roughness prediction processor.
 Using the geometric information of the workpiece, cutting parameters and machine tool parameters as inputs, product